generalStepes/Raspberry-eink-spotify-alarm/README.md

 ## Known, expected issues and to-dos <br />
 *	I’m sure that there’re some issues with getting the playlist name correctly displayed, especially when foreign accents are used.
 I implemented a function to remove the ones used in Czech language as I didn’t want to waste time trying to import any fonts to the E-ink display. <br />
-*	I would like to add a button capability to stop the alarm when the button is pressed. <br />
+*	I would like to add a button capability to stop the alarm when the button is pressed - already done, not uploaded yet <br />
+* Box design as I am going to laser cut a box for the whole thingy <br />

 ## Changelog <br />
-30th July - added support for alarm restoration if RPI is rebooted, clearer code, other fixes
+30th July - added support for alarm restoration if RPI is rebooted, clearer code, other fixes <br />
+19th August - added sound system info <br />

 ![alt text](https://github.com/generalStepes/Waveshare-eink-raspberry/blob/master/img/weather.jpg?raw=true)
 ![alt text](https://github.com/generalStepes/Waveshare-eink-raspberry/blob/master/img/spotify.jpg?raw=true)